wichmann-lab/python-psignifit/docs/user_guides/Basic-Usage.rst

    result = ps.psignifit(data,options);

-You can find a complete list of the possible options :ref:`here <the-options-struct>`.
+You can find a complete list of the possible options :ref:`here <options-dictionary>`.

 *result* is a dictionary which contains all information obtained from fitting your data.
 Perhaps of primary interest are the fit and the